lkrms/pretty-php/docs/Flags.md

 `SPACE`, `LINE` and `BLANK` flags can be shifted left or right in 3-bit groups as needed.

 > Critical flags must not be removed after they are applied.
+Critical flags that
+> add whitespace take precedence over every other flag.

 | Bit    | Value   | Constant(s)                                        | Group                      |
 | ------ | ------- | -------------------------------------------------- | -------------------------- |